 Humanitarian Disarmament in Colombia

-The contamination is the result of decades of conflict with non-state armed groups ( NSAG ) which has led to a huge displacement of persons.
+The contamination in Colombia is the result of decades of conflict with non-state armed groups ( NSAG ) which has led to a huge displacement of persons.
 The government has registered more than 5 million Internally Displaced Persons ( IDP ).
 It is believed that landmines are dispersed throughout 40 % of the national territory, affecting 31 of 32 departments (states) and one of every two municipalities.

 MBT : state party; clearance deadline: 1 March 2021.

 CCM : signed, not ratified.

-In Colombia, Norwegian People's Aid is involved in a historic pilot project, prior to the peace agreement between the Government and FARC-EP between January 2015 to November 2016, to clear Anti-Personnel Mines (APMs), Improvised Explosive Devices (IEDs) and Unexploded Ordnance (UXOs), and other Explosive Remnants of War (ERWs) in two previously inaccessible areas of Colombia.
+Norwegian People's Aid was involved in a historic pilot project, prior to the peace agreement between the Government and FARC-EP between January 2015 to November 2016, to clear Anti-Personnel Mines (APMs), Improvised Explosive Devices (IEDs) and Unexploded Ordnance (UXOs), and other Explosive Remnants of War (ERWs) in two previously inaccessible areas of Colombia.
 The Demining Pilot project was the first tangible result to come out of the peace negotiations in Havana, and undeniably played a part in the signing of the final agreement.
-NPA coordinated a team consisting of representatives of the Colombian Government and the FARC-EP, which is now deployed in El Orejon, Antioquia.
-The efforts are accompanied by the ICRC and the guarantor countries Norway and Cuba.
+NPA coordinated a team consisting of representatives of the Colombian Government and the FARC-EP, a first-of-its-kind collaboration, and the first showcase of the parties working together for the benefit of the civilian population.